George-the-Ren/12_Optimization/README.md

 To install networkx: https://networkx.org/documentation/stable/install.html
 ## Usage
 optimization_and_primary_algorithm.py is the formal project which produces computational time of both algorithms and results.
+You should first install all packages, download the file, and open it through an editor and run.
+My python environment is Python 3.8 64-bit.

 tester.ipynb is a quick tester on a Watts-Strogatz graph with 128 nodes and 4 degree of nodes.
 You should download the file and open through jupyter notebook.
 After running each block, you would see the a printed dictionary containing the edges in path and their weights.